Mini-Tours May Fill The Bill

 Many people will hesitate to book vacations, thinking that it means they need to commit an extended period of time – say a week or more – to their travels.
-But mini tours are a perfect solution to those limited vacation days or financial constraints.
-We have compiled a few of our favorite destinations for mini tours that are right here in the U.S. These cities are consistent favorites and with the right planning, groups can still experience the best of these locations in a short period of time.
+But short breaks are a perfect solution to those limited vacation days or financial constraints.
+We have compiled a few of our favorite destinations for short breaks that are right here in the U.S. These cities are consistent favorites and with the right planning, groups can still experience the best of these locations in a short period of time.

 Miami

-Boston is a wonderful family destination that features so many historic sites for children and even adults to learn from.
-Not to mention its colonial style buildings and streets making you feel like you have been transported into the past.
+Boston is a wonderful family destination that features so many historic sites for children and adults to learn from.
+Not to mention all the colonial-style buildings and streets making you feel like you have been transported into the time of early America.
 Some of these iconic historic sites include the Freedom Trail, a path stretching just about 2.5 miles through Boston taking you to numerous spots through the city that played significant roles in the making of American history.
-Harvard University across the Charles River in Cambridge is a sight to see due to its infamous reputation.
-Faneuil Hall Marketplace, Beacon Hill, and the Tea Party ships and museum are all also places that will draw your attention while enriching you in the history of the place we call home.
-If planning to visit during the summer time, Tanglewood, the summer home of the Boston Symphony, or Boston’s Old Town Trolley Tours are classics.
+Harvard University across the Charles River in Cambridge is a sight to see due to its prestigious reputation.

 Memphis